Linkedin Tag

 In a similar story to most competitors, Akamai’s Page Integrity Manager is mainly able to list, allow, and block scripts based on previous intel and known issues.
 They offer great visibility of the script sources, but no insight into the actual payload of a script.
 This means they can't block scripts in real-time, before needing confirmation after alerting you.

 They boast behavioral detection technology, similar to c/side.
 Both tools monitor the script in real-time and check the script's behavior.
-When something is up, Akamai will alert.
-C/side will alert and block it (depending on the situation).
+When something is up, Akamai will alert. c/side will alert and block it (depending on the situation).

 On Akamai's Page Integrity Manager page PDF, they mention this under Mitigation: Malicious JavaScript is immediately restricted from accessing and exfiltrating sensitive data on protected pages with one easy click.
 What that 'easy click' is, we don't know.
 Presumably, they alert you right when their software notices an issue, and send you urgent requests to check and block the script manually.
-This is after the damage is done.
-C/side does not require this final step.
+This is after the damage is done. c/side does not require this final step.

 More about c/side

-C/side allows you to monitor and set rules to your heart’s content, but we also have the capability to take action at the exact moment something is about to go wrong.
-The main we do that is by wrapping your scripts in a proxy.
+c/side allows you to monitor and set rules to your heart’s content, but we also have the capability to take action at the exact moment something is about to go wrong.
+The main way we do that is by wrapping your scripts in a proxy.
 Which shields off scripts totally, and even allows your site to run faster (in most cases) because of caching.

 We also store every version of the script’s content for feature review and to update our detection mechanisms, a mix of our AI and LLM that is continuously updated.